 Late afternoon: A posse of white vigilantes apprehend and kill a black man named Sam Carter.

 Late evening: White vigilantes attack the Carrier house.
 Two white men are killed, and several others wounded.
 A black woman, Sarah Carrier is killed and others inside the Carrier house are either killed or wounded.
 Rosewood's black residents flee into the swamps.
 One black church is burned, and several unprotected homes.

 Lexie Gordon, a black citizen of Rosewood, is murdered.

 Approximately 200-300 white men from surrounding areas begin to converge on Rosewood.
 The negro section is destroyed by fire.

 Governor Cary Hardee is notified, and Sheriff Walker reports that he fears "no further disorder."
 The Sheriff of Alachua County arrives in Rosewood to assist Sheriff Walker.

 A train evacuates refugees, the Rosewood families, to Archer and Gainesville.

 A mob of 100-150 whites return to Rosewood and burn the remaining structures.

+A black man in Newberry is convicted of stealing cattle.
 He is removed from his cell and lynched by local whites.